aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

   (The generated access token will be displayed.)
 ```

-Keep your access token in a safe place for future registration.
+Keep your access token in a safe place for a later registration step.

 !!! note
-    The access token is a very long single line of text, so be careful not to include newline characters and so on.
+    The access token is a very long single line of text, so be careful not to include unnecessary characters such as newlines.

 ### Checking remote endpoint